AzuraCast/azuracast-docs/user-guide/logs.md

 # Docker Container Logs

 Some system logs can only be accessed from a shell session on the host computer.
 You can run `docker-compose logs -f <container_name>` to access container logs from the terminal.
 Replace `<container_name>` with one of the following container names.

+> In order to run this command you need to be in the installation directory of your AzuraCast installation.
+By default this should be `/var/azuracast/`
+{.is-info}

 ## Available Containers